Advice for first home builders

 4. The type of house

 At this point you know how much you can afford –the question is what does that get you in a house?
-You will also want to consider whether your family is growing or the kind of tenants you want to have in the home and therefore how many bedrooms you may want now, or in the future.
-Do you need additional living areas to give families some space from each other, or do you want open plan?
-Understanding how you plan to live in the home is key to working out which plan best suits your needs.
+You will also want to consider whether your family is growing or the kind of tenants you want to have in the home, or the likely buyer if your planning on resale.
+With this in mind, you can decide how many bedrooms will be needed.
+Do you need additional living areas to give families some space from each other, or do you prefer open plan living?
+Understanding the goals of your new build project is key to working out which plans will be best for your situation.

 5. The finishes and the fixtures

 Until this point you may not have given too much thought to how your home will look from the outside and in – but getting a good impression of the finished home helps you through these decision making processes.
-Ashcroft Homes have a colour chart to show you how the tiles and bricks will work on the finished home and we can take you through other houses in progress to see what final finishes would look like on your new home.
+Ashcroft Homes professionally designed colour schemes provide you with options for both the exterior and interior look of your new homes, and we can take you through other houses in progress to see what the final finishes would look like on your new home.

 As a first home builder you may be unsure about the process.
 We have outlined a 10 step process to explain this here.